willstott101/meta-mediapipe/README.md

 The `tensorflow` recipes probably don't even work right now in this layer.

+## Linked external OpenEmbedded Libraries
+For an exhaustive list check out the dependencies listed in the mediapipe bb file.

+* protobuf(-native)
+ * Google projects tend to statically compile protobuf into themselves
+ * Protobuf statically compiled in exposes all the protobuf symbols
+ * Using another library which links to or includes protobuf is then impossible
+ * So we've modified mediapipe to use and link to an externally built protobuf
+ * We still let bazel download the version of protobuf it wants to use the bazel scripts
+ * However we modify the bazel files in that protobuf download to use yocto-built protobuf
+* mesa - required for GPU inference/processing support
+* opencv - not really neccessary for most usage of mediapipe
+* ffmpeg - largely untested

 ## TODO
 * Test and implement building the mediapipe python library
 * Achieve compatiblity with the meta-tensorflow layer